hoytlui/DataScienceCaseStudies/euclidean_manhattan_distances/README.md

 #### Further work:
-- Plot a 3D graph to show all 3 (X, Y, Z) axes
+- Plot a 3D graph to show data points with their distances on all X-, Y-, and Z-axes
 - Apply on different use cases to see which distance is more effective